kwinsch/historify/README.md

 For complete documentation on all commands, options, and repository structure, refer to the [manual page](docs/historify.1.md).

+For specific implementation scenarios and deployment patterns, see the [use cases guide](docs/use-cases.md).

 ### Common Commands

 | Command | Description |